Find Purpose as a Christian Woman Who Works in Any Role

 - Join or create a Christian group with a focus on growth in areas in which you may need support

 You may find many areas of life that require some level of transformation.
-With the busyness of parenting and homemaking, you may not have found adequate time to work on them or may not have even noticed them.
+With the busyness of balancing a job, parenting and homemaking, you may not have found adequate time to work on them or may not have even noticed them.
 Ask God where you should focus first and how best to proceed.
 As you discover what God is leading you to work toward, you can set goals and make a plan to move forward in those areas.

 1. Spiritual – Your purpose is to grow in loving and reflecting God.